Yamini208/DOFS_Project_Assignment/README.md

 * GitHub Repository: Your project code should be hosted in a GitHub repository.

 * Node.js / npm (Optional, for API testing): If you plan to use tools like curl or Postman, these are not strictly necessary but might be useful for local testing or custom scripts.

+**5. Setup Instructions:**

+Follow these steps to set up and deploy the DOFS project.

+* AWS Setup: This section covers the initial manual setup required before your CI/CD pipeline can take over.

+* Create an S3 Bucket for Terraform State:
+This bucket will store your Terraform state files, enabling remote state management and state locking.

+* Go to the S3 console in your chosen region (us-east-1 recommended).

+* Click "Create bucket".

+* Give it a unique name (e.g., dofs-terraform-state-YOUR_ACCOUNT_ID).

+* Keep default settings, but consider enabling Versioning and Server-Side Encryption for best practices.

+Create the bucket.

+Create AWS CodeConnections to GitHub:
+This connection allows AWS services (CodePipeline, CodeBuild) to securely access your GitHub repository.

+Go to the AWS CodeConnections console (https://console.aws.amazon.com/codesuite/settings/connections) in us-east-1.

+Click "Create connection".

+Select "GitHub" as the provider.

+Provide a descriptive name (e.g., dofs-github-connection).

+Click "Connect to GitHub".
+This will redirect you to GitHub to authorize the AWS Connector for GitHub app.

+Follow the GitHub prompts, ensuring you grant access to the repository containing this project.

+Once authorized, you'll be redirected back to the AWS console.
+Finish creating the connection.

+Note down the Connection ARN (e.g., arn:aws:codeconnections:us-east-1:YOUR_ACCOUNT_ID:connection/YOUR_CONNECTION_ID).
+You will need this for the CI/CD Terraform.